-A working definition of ringwomb could be "the presence of an incompletely dilated cervix more than six hours after first appearance of the foetal membranes (allanto-chorion) at the vulva".
-Typically, the entrance to the womb is only 3 to 5 cm in diameter allowing passage of only two or three fingers.
+Ringwomb is an incompletely dilated cervix more than six hours after foetal membranes first appear at the vulva.
+Typically the entrance to the womb is only 3 to 5 cm in diameter allowing passage of only two or three fingers.

-To correct this situation, the retained front leg lying alongside the lamb's chest must be brought forward before any traction is applied to the lamb even in the case of a multiple litter (twins or triplets).
-Correction of this malposture involves pushing the lamb's head back within the ewe's pelvis, flexing the shoulder, elbow, and carpal joints of the lamb's retained leg then carefully extending the carpus and elbow joints in that order which presents the foot at the pelvic inlet.
+To correct this malpresentation, the retained front leg lying alongside the lamb's chest should be brought forward before any traction is applied to the lamb.
+This involves pushing the lamb's head back within the ewe's pelvis, flexing the shoulder, elbow, and knee joints of the lamb's retained leg then carefully extending the fetlock and elbow joints in that order which presents the foot at the pelvic inlet.
 Gentle traction applied to both forelegs should result in delivery of the lamb within 30 to 60 seconds.

 The head is presented through the vulva but both forelegs are retained alongside the chest.

 Figure 5: A hung lamb can easily be missed on casual inspection of the lambing group.

 Figure 6: The head of the hung lamb will begin to swell rapidly if not detected and corrected quickly.